Please Rotate Your Device 90

 NBC's Dragnet debuts as one of TV's earliest and most successful crime series

 Dragnet began on NBC in 1949 as a radio show and moved to television two years later.
-It would run until 1956 and then be revived for a second run from 1967 to 1970.
+It ran until 1956 and then was revived for a second run from 1967 to 1970.
 Shown here are the stars of the second version, Harry Morgan and Jack Webb.

 1952